Yor, the Hunter from the Future: Reception

 In contemporary reviews, Variety referred to the film as "one of the cheesiest pics to bear a major studio imprimatur recently, and will have to grab the under-12 crowd on opening weekend or two to pay off.
 Nobody older than that will buy it."
 Janet Maslin of The New York Times admitted to not having finished watching the film for her review, noting that she could not imagine who would want to finish the film.
-The film was nominated for three Golden Raspberry Awards in 1984, for Worst New Star (Reb Brown), Worst Musical Score, and Worst Original Song ("Yor's World").
 The Washington Post opined, "Even gluttons for dumbness may find it easy to refrain from second helpings".
 The Globe and Mail described it as "even worse than you think" and suggested that it was a rip-off of Star Wars and Quest for Fire.

-In Leonard Maltin's Movie and Video Guide a review commented that the film was "Humorously tacky at first, then just plain boring."
+In Leonard Maltin's Movie and Video Guide, a review commented that the film was "Humorously tacky at first, then just plain boring."
+John Nubbin reviewed Yor, the Hunter from the Future for Different Worlds magazine and stated that "Not having a lot of room, I will not waste what I have listing Yors faults, or placing blame.
+There is no point.
+Every single thing about Yor was bad.
+Cheaply put together with little-to-no forethought, it rambles on from beginning to end, never bothering with anything so trite as a plot or understandable action."

-The film's director Margheriti commented on the film years after its release that the extended television version of the film was "even more hilarious" and that the film was "a fun project made with almost zero budget.
+The film was nominated for three Golden Raspberry Awards at the 4th Golden Raspberry Awards in 1984, for Worst New Star (Reb Brown), Worst Musical Score and Worst Original Song ("Yor's World").The film's director Margheriti commented on the film years after its release that the extended television version of the film was "even more hilarious" and that the film was "a fun project made with almost zero budget.
 It was a party film and I sometimes enjoy looking at it again."

-Soundtrack

-The soundtrack for the film as initially released in 1983 by Southern Cross Records.
-This album contains music by both Guido and Maurizio De Angelis and John Scott.
-Although John Scott was hired to compose music for the US version, much of his music was replaced by additional music by Guido and Maurizio de Angelis.
-Southern Cross Records producer John Steven Lasher was obliged to include the De Angelis music.
-A remastered expanded Yor, the Hunter from the Future soundtrack CD on the BSX Records label, BSXCD 8890, was released in 2011.
-A different Australian CD release features only John Scott's work.
-Music from the film was nominated for two Golden Raspberry Awards in 1984.